brandur/talks/frozen-rails-2012/slides.md

     end

     post do
-      fact = Fact.new(fact_params)
+      fact = Fact.create(fact_params)
-      fact.save
       encode_json(fact)
     end
   end
 end
 ```

-* For those willing to accommodate a layer of abstraction
-* Versioning
-* Parameter validation and coercion
+* Patterns for versioning, parameter validation and coercion, and endpoint descriptions
-* Endpoint descriptions

 ## First-class APIs

-* We're not post-Rails, we just moved it up a layer
+* We're not post-Rails, but we did move it up a layer

-## Logistically
+## Logistics

-* Smaller teams
+* Smaller and more specialized teams
+  * **Before:** three backend people, a designer, and a handful of frontend engineers
+  * **After:** API is three backend people; Dashboard is a designer and a frontend engineer
 * Happiness
     * Designers and frontend people get to work on a thin web app
     * Backend people don't have to worry about CSS floats